Queensland waste levy

 Where in Queensland will the levy apply?

 Logan City is one of 39 local government areas in the levy zone.
-The Queensland levy zones can be viewed at Waste disposal levy.
+To view the Queensland levy zones, please visit Waste disposal levy.

 What help is available for households?

 Many Logan families are already doing their bit to reduce their household waste and boost recycling.
 Every small action you take can make a big difference.
-For more information and resources, please visit the guide for residents.
+For more information and resources, please visit Queensland Government - Overview of the Waste Levy.

 What help is available for businesses?